Deformations of free boundary CMC hypersurfaces: Introduction

 \begin{mainthm} Let $\Sigma_0$ be an equivariantly nondegenerate free boundary CMC hypersurface of $(M,g_{\lambda_0})$ with mean curvature $h_0$.
 Assume that $g_\lambda$ is a smooth family of Riemannian metrics on $M$ whose Killing fields vary smoothly with $\lambda$.
 Then, $\Sigma_0$ is the member $\Sigma_{(h_0,\lambda_0)}$ of a smooth family $\Sigma_{(h,\lambda)}$ of free boundary CMC hypersurfaces in $(M,g_\lambda)$ with mean curvature $h$, which is locally unique up to ambient isometries. \end{mainthm}

 Further technical details on the above statement are discussed in Theorem~\ref{thm:main}.
-The core of the proof is a convenient formulation of the prescribed mean curvature problem \eqref{eq:deftildeH}, that allows to combine the Implicit Function Theorem and a flux of Killing fields argument to obtain the desired equivariant deformation.
-This is inspired on an idea of Kapouleas~\cite{Kap1,Kap2}, see also \cite{BetPicSic2010}, which we adapt to the free boundary framework with varying ambient metric.
+The core of the proof is a convenient formulation of the prescribed mean curvature problem, that allows to combine the Implicit Function Theorem and an argument using the flux of Killing fields to obtain the desired equivariant deformation, see \eqref{eq:deftildeH}.
+This is inspired by an idea of Kapouleas~\cite{Kap1,Kap2}, see also \cite{BetPicSic2010}, which we adapt to the free boundary framework with varying ambient metrics.

 In certain cases, up to using ambient isometries, the family $\Sigma_{(h,\lambda_0)}$ determines a foliation by free boundary CMC hypersurfaces near $\Sigma_{(h_0,\lambda_0)}$.
 Sufficient conditions for this are given in Propositions~\ref{prop:Lpsi=1} and \ref{prop:foliatedeqnondeg}.
 For instance, spherical caps are free boundary CMC hypersurfaces that clearly foliate the unit ball $B^{n+1}_\lambda$ in a space form $M^{n+1}_\lambda$, see Figure~\ref{fig:sphcaps}.
 This fact is reobtained as a consequence of our main result applied to a flat disk $D^n\subset B^{n+1}_0$, which is equivariantly nondegenerate.